Find out about your rights if you rent a room in your landlord's home.

 Your landlord might ask you to pay a deposit to cover any damage or unpaid rent.
 The deposit is your money and should be returned to you when you leave.

-Ask your landlord for information about what deductions could be made from your deposit, for example to cover unpaid rent.
+Ask your landlord for information about what deductions could be made from your deposit.
 Get this in writing if possible.

-Deposits paid by lodgers are not covered by tenancy deposit protection rules.
+Deposits paid by lodgers aren't covered by tenancy deposit protection rules.

 Right to rent immigration checks